Does Herbal Tea Have Any Health Benefits?

 Plus, its loaded with anti-bacterial, anti-oxidant and anti-fungal properties which works well with maintaining the health and harmony of your body.

 Do you drink herbal teas?
 Do you drink them to relax you?
-Or to revitalise you?
+Or to revitalize you?
 Or to strengthen you?
 Or maybe another reason?
 Have you used any of the herbs mentioned?
 I’d love to hear your thoughts, comments and experiences on this.
 Peace be with you and happy brewing!

 Teresa